zhengziqiang/ReshapeGAN/README.md

 mv test/combination data/CelebA/combination
 Conda_path/bin/python main.py --dataset ./data/CelebA --checkpoint_dir ./checkpoint/CelebA --result_dir ./result/celeba
 ```
-You could testing other demo images by replacing the the first image of demo images with other input images.
-In theory, we can obtain 1000*1000 different images using 1000 images.
+You can test other demos by replacing the the first image of demo images with other input images.
+In theory, we can obtain 1000x1000 different images using 1000 images.

 ## Datasets
 Reshaping datasets: